 Typically used to govern broad decentralized protocols and/or tokens themselves.

-MakerDAO – MakerDAO's token MKR is widely available on decentralized exchanges.
-So anyone can buy into having voting power on the Maker protocol's future.
+MakerDAO – MakerDAO's token MKR is widely available on decentralized exchanges and anyone can buy into having voting power on Maker protocol's future.

 Share-based DAOs are more permissioned, but still quite open.
 Any prospective members can submit a proposal to join the DAO, usually offering a tribute of some value in the form of tokens or work.
 Shares represent direct voting power and ownership.
 Members can exit at any time with their proportionate share of the treasury.

 Typically used for more closer-knit, human-centric organizations like charities, worker collectives, and investment clubs.
 Can also govern protocols and tokens as well.

 MolochDAO – MolochDAO is focused on funding Ethereum projects.
 They require a proposal for membership so the group can assess whether you have the necessary expertise and capital to make informed judgments about potential grantees.
 You can't just buy access to the DAO on the open market.

 Reputation represents proof of participation and grants voting power in the DAO.
 Unlike token or share-based membership, reputation-based DAOs don't transfer ownership to contributors.
 Reputation cannot be bought, transferred or delegated; DAO members must earn reputation through participation.
 On-chain voting is permissionless and prospective members can freely submit proposals to join the DAO and request to receive reputation and tokens as a reward in exchange for their contributions.

 Typically used for decentralized development and governance of protocols and dapps, but also well suited to a diverse set of organizations like charities, worker collectives, investment clubs, etc.